Skip to main content

 • those aged 65 years and older

-• anyone with serious mental health or addiction needs.
+• anyone with a serious mental health condition (including schizophrenia, major depressive disorder, bipolar disorder and schizo affective disorder) or addiction needs.

 It’s also free for anyone with diabetes, or most heart and lung conditions, including: